 Targeted therapy for acute lymphocytic leukemia

 In recent years, new drugs that target certain parts of cancer cells have been developed.
-These targeted therapies work differently than standard chemotherapy (chemo) drugs.
-They often have less severe side effects.
+These targeted therapies work differently from standard chemotherapy (chemo) drugs and often have different and less severe side effects.

-A common side effect of these drugs is swelling around the eyes or in the hands or feet.
+A common side effect of targeted therapy drugs is swelling around the eyes or in the hands or feet.
 Other possible side effects include diarrhea, nausea, muscle pain, extreme tiredness (fatigue), and skin rashes, as well as lower red blood cell and platelet counts at the start of treatment.

 - What Is Leukemia - Acute Lymphocytic (ALL) in Adults?

 - Early Detection, Diagnosis, and Staging